zenml-io/zenml/docs/book/starter-guide/collaborate/zenml-hub.md

 ```

 This will open up a page where you can log in to your GitHub account and copy
 over the generated token to your CLI.
-This will associate your current ZenML
-user with your ZenML Hub account.

 In order to log out, you can do: